jcollard/ChessAppDevlog/README.md

-# Refactoring a Chess Program in C#
+# Refactoring a Chess Program in C# to use an Object Oriented Design

 I want to take you with me on a journey in which I refactor a Chess program that was written by a novice coder.
 The original source code is spaghetti code with